sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/azure-portal-add.png)

-5. Enter a unique IoT Hub name eg. `TechDays42ih`.
+5. Enter a unique IoT Hub name eg. `IoTWorkshopih`.
 A green sign will be shown if the name is unique
-6. Enter a unique Resource Group eg. `TechDays42rg`.
+6. Enter a unique Resource Group eg. `IoTWorkshoprg`.
 A green sign will be shown if the name is unique
 7. Select `West Europe` for the location

     ![alt tag](img/UwpToIotHub/azure-new-iot-hub-scaled.png)